Empress Zhou (Ming dynasty): Early life

 Empress Zhou originated from Suzhou.
-She came from a poor background, which was customary in the Ming dynasty, who selected imperial spouses from the poor, who unlike upper class women did not have powerful families who could help any potentially political ambitious empress.
+She came from a poor background, which was customary in the Ming dynasty, who selected imperial spouses from the poor, who unlike upper class women did not have powerful families who could help any potentially politically ambitious empress.

 Empress

 She was elevated to the position of empress after the succession of the Chongzhen Emperor to the throne.
 Empress Zhou is described as "stern and prudent"; never forgetting of her poor origin, she maintained a frugal policy in palace affairs, and was admired and praised for this.

 The Chongzhen Emperor reportedly had a good relationship to her and divided his affections and attention equally between empress Zhou and his favorite concubine, Consort Tian (d.
 1642), who was the mother of his 4th, 5th, 6th and 7th sons.

 Zhou was allegedly not jealous of Consort Tian, but she did disapprove of her haughty behavior.
 This eventually caused a conflict between the Empress and Consort Tian, which also involved the emperor.

 At one occasion, when Consort Tian was to give her customary greeting to the empress before visiting the emperor, the empress snubbed her, reportedly to remind her not to be arrogant.
 Offended by this, Consort Tian complained to the emperor.
 The Chongzhen Emperor became infuriated with the empress, and reportedly abused her in a fit of rage.
 Empress Zhou reacted by refusing to eat.
 Her hunger strike caused the emperor to regret the incident, and the imperial couple reconciled.

-In 1642, Consort Tian begged the emperor to show leniency toward her father, Tian Hongui, who was accused of lawlessness.
+In 1642, Consort Tian begged the emperor to show leniency toward her father, Tian Hongyu, who was accused of lawlessness.
 This angered the emperor, who banished Consort Tian to a separate palace.
 On this occasion, Empress Zhou intervened with the emperor and asked him to end the exile of Consort Tian, which he did, after three months.